pcdshub/pcdsdevices/docs/source/upcoming_release_notes/848-create_new_VCNOpenLoop_device_class.rst

 New Devices
 -----------
-- VFV: similar to VCN w/ the removal of 'open' and 'position_readback' commands.
-The 'state' member vairable has been renamed to 'control_mode' and the associated doc string was been updated.
+- VCN_OpenLoop: similar to VCN w/ the removal of 'open' and 'position_readback' commands.
+The 'state' member variable has been renamed to 'control_mode' and the associated doc string was been updated.

 Bugfixes